Louvre Abu Dhabi

-First instructed in 2012, Fortecho Solutions worked closely with engineers and security consultants to design and implement a bespoke active RFID asset protection solution.
+First instructed in 2012, Fortecho Solutions worked closely with engineers and security consultants to design and implement a bespoke active RFID solution.
 250 network readers were installed in hidden but accessible locations across the museum during its construction, This IP reader network affords the Louvre complete RFID coverage without compromising the museum’s pristine aesthetic.

 By employing an ‘active RFID’ reader infrastructure and a variety of specialist invisible wireless sensors.
 Fortecho protects every object and display case in the collection.
 A combination of Fortecho tags and integrated third party hardware allows the Louvre to protect their artworks against theft, proximity damage (both accidental and intentional} and any adverse changes in temperature and relative humidity.